GazzolaLab/PyElastica/CONTRIBUTING.md

 ### Documentation styleguide

 We follow [NumPy documentation guidelines][numpydoc-guideline] for PyElastica documentation.
-If you are interested in contributing or modifying the documentation, please refer [docs-readme][docs-readme] file.
+If you are interested in contributing or modifying the documentation, please refer to the [docs-readme][docs-readme] file.

 [beginner]: https://github.com/GazzolaLab/PyElastica/labels/good%20first%20issue
 [help-wanted]: https://github.com/GazzolaLab/PyElastica/labels/help%20wanted